Hello darkness, my old friend..

 – William Shakespeare, Hamlet, Act III, Scene I

-The longer I sit in this seat, the more cramped it becomes, and the more I look forward to the opportunity to leave my seat at some point in the future.
+The longer I sit in my seat, the more cramped it becomes, and the more I look forward to the opportunity to leave it at some point in the future.
 What then?

 Fear of death

 That is the rub because, as Shakespeare noted, no one knows, but everyone speculates.
-Will I have 40 virgins awaiting me, a set of up or down escalators, reincarnation as a dung beetle, or something I cannot even imagine?
-Who knows, and one group's imaginings are as plausible as any others, regardless of the number of their believers.
+Will I have 72 virgins awaiting me, a set of up or down escalators, reincarnation as a dung beetle, or something I cannot even imagine?
+Who knows, and one religion’s promises are as plausible as any others, regardless of the number of its believers.

-This drives the fear of death, the unknowing nature of it.
+This is what drives the fear of death, the unknowable nature of it.
 It is one thing to cross a bridge when you can see the far side and another when you cannot.

 But why does it matter?
 There is really only one of two possibilities.
 There is either some state where my conscience continues in some form, or there is nothing.
 The light switch is turned off, and “I” cease to exist.
 There is no pain and nothing to fear because there is no “me” there to feel these things.
 There is no punishment because there is nothing to punish.
 Elvis has left the building.